Stage 1: Self-Discovery | Life Philosophy

 What operating principles are

 If your life philosophy is your theory of how the world works, your operating principles are the rules you follow when theory meets practice.
-They are the things you say to yourself when you are confused and overwhelmed.
+They are the things you say to yourself when you're confused and overwhelmed.

 Good operating principles are personal, specific, and tested.
-They come from experience, not from a motivational poster.
-"Work hard" is too generic to be useful.
-"When I'm overwhelmed, I pick the smallest possible next step and do that" is an operating principle.
-It is specific enough to act on.
+They come from experience, not some motivational poster.
+For example, things like "work hard" are way too generic to be useful, but things like "when I'm overwhelmed, I pick the smallest possible next step and do that" act as your operating principle.
+It has to be specific enough to act on.

 How principles form